sinequa/sba-angular/docs/modules/components/network.md

 SELECT DISTRIBUTION('company') as companies FROM ...
 WHERE ...
 AND geo = 'Paris' ...
 ```

-Note that the `SKIP` and `COUNT` parameter of the distribution are automatically adjusted by the provider, so that expanding the node multiple times will yield mode data (until exhaustion).
+Note that the `SKIP` and `COUNT` parameter of the distribution are automatically adjusted by the provider, so that expanding the node multiple times will yield more data (until exhaustion).

 This computation is equivalent to a cross distribution of `geo` and `company` (where one half is fixed).
 Therefore combining "source" cross-distribution edges with "onclick" or "manual" will be consistent.